A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Methods

-In this section will present methods that do not account for the spatiotemporal dependence in the data.
-We present the commonly used regression method and several machine learning (ML) algorithms.
-In recent years, ML algorithms have shown promise in modeling environmental data.
-Unlike traditional statistical models, machine learning algorithms don't rely on assumptions about the underlying distribution of the data and can identify complex patterns in the data and learn from them to make accurate predictions \citep{breiman2001statistical, reid2015spatiotemporal, di2016assessing}).
+In this section we will present methods that do not account for the spatiotemporal dependence in the data.
+We present the commonly used regression method and several machine learning algorithms.
+In recent years, machine learning algorithms have shown promise in modeling environmental data.
+Unlike traditional statistical models, machine learning algorithms don't rely on assumptions about the underlying distribution of the data and can identify complex patterns in the data and learn from them to make accurate predictions \citep{breiman2001statistical, reid2015spatiotemporal, di2016assessing}.
 Furthermore, these algorithms can handle high-dimensional data and model complex non-linear relationships between variables \citep{athmaja2017survey}.
-For the machine learning algorithm, we will discuss random forests, support vector regressions, and neural networks with a brief explanation for each algorithm.
+For the machine learning algorithm, we will discuss regression, random forest, support vector regression, and neural network with a brief explanation for each algorithm.